What is vulvovaginal candidiasis?

 - A prolonged course of a topical antifungal agent is occasionally warranted (but these may themselves cause dermatitis or result in proliferation of non-albicans candida).

-- Boric acid (boron) 600mg as a suppository at night may help to acidify the vagina and reduce the presence of yeasts (albicans and non-albicans candida).
+- Boric acid (boron) 600mg as a vaginal suppository at night for 2 weeks reduces the presence of albicans and non-albicans candida in 70% of treated women.

 The following measures have not been shown to help.